MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 ### 6. Testing your network connections
 Assuming that you've managed to complete everything above, lets now try and use each of our networking adapters to test our connectivity.

-#### 6.1 Check adapeter 1 can connect to the internet
+#### 6.1 Check adapter 1 can connect to the internet
 So our adapter 1 should be bridged with our wireless card.
 It should have connected to the college wifi and should have an IP address.

 ```bash
 ip a show dev my_wifi
 ```

-We should also be able to access the internet, so open a broswer and test it out.
+We should also be able to access the internet, so open a browser and test it out.

 #### 6.2 Check adapter 2 can connect to another VM
 Our second adapter is set to connect to our internal host only network. and should get an ip from DHCP so again check the status and then try to ping your other VM.